Almond Croissant Cookies

 1. Place the butter in a light-colored saucepan over medium heat.

 2. Let it melt completely, then continue cooking.
-It will foam, then quiet.
+It will begin to foam.

-3. Swirl the pan occasionally.
-Watch for golden bits forming on the bottom.
+3. Swirl the pan or stir occasionally.
+Watch for golden bits forming on the bottom, keep swirling.

-4. When it smells nutty and looks amber, remove from heat.
+4. When it smells nutty and looks amber and the foaming begins to quiet down remove from heat.

-5. Immediately stir in the espresso powder and milk powder.
+5. Immediately stir in the milk powder if using and set aside to cool.

 **Milk Powder